-Location: The proposed SCTID includes all lodging businesses located within the boundaries of a portion of the City of Santa Clara, as shown on the map in Section III.
+Location: The proposed SCTID includes all lodging businesses with ten (10) rooms or more located within the boundaries of a portion of the City of Santa Clara, as shown on the map in Section III.

 Services: The SCTID is designed to provide specific benefits directly to payors by increasing room night sales.
 Convention sales, incentives, and services and marketing and communication programs will increase overnight tourism and market payors as tourist, meeting and event destinations, thereby increasing room night sales.